 At the beginning of 2023, information appeared in the media that the Ministry of Defense was purchasing goods at inflated prices.
 One absurd fact went viral in the media at that time - according to tender documents, the department purchased eggs for 17 hryvnia apiece.
 The case gained public resonance, to which the then Minister of Defense Alexei Reznikov responded.

-“The supplier indicated the price not per piece, but per weight of eggs, when he transferred data from one table, where everything was given in a unit of measurement per weight, to another table,” the ex-minister tried to explain the situation.
+“The supplier indicated the price not per piece, but per weight of eggs, when he transferred data from one table, where everything was given in a unit of measurement by weight, to another table,” the ex-minister tried to explain the situation.

 The reaction to the scandal was belated, society demanded that those involved be punished, and suspects were found.
 A few days after the publication of information about inflated purchases, the director of the relevant department, Bogdan Khmelnitsky, was fired from the Ministry of Defense.